ParthoDeep/EffPolypSeg/README.md

 <h1 style="font-size: 32px; font-weight: bold; color: black;">
-EffPolypSeg: An Efficient Deep Learning Algorithm for Polyp Segmentation in Colonoscopy
+EffPolypSeg: A Multi-Scale, Size-Robust Framework for Polyp Segmentation Across Diverse Endoscopic Modalities
 </h1>
 The implementation and experimental setup are provided as supplementary materials to support the findings presented in our manuscript, "EffPolypSeg: An Efficient Deep Learning Algorithm for Polyp Segmentation in Colonoscopy".
 <h1 style="font-size: 25px; font-weight: bold; color: black;">